 #1: Measured and Predicted Moisture Performance of High-R Wall Assemblies in Cold Climates

-Trevor Trainor, MASc, Jonathan Smegal, MASc, and John Straube, PEng, PhD (RDH), and Anil Parekh (Natural Resources Canada), available from buildingsciencelabs.com
+Trevor Trainor, MASc, Jonathan Smegal, MASc, and John Straube, PEng, PhD (RDH), and Anil Parekh (Natural Resources Canada), available at buildingsciencelabs.com

 This Buildings XIII paper describes a research project using measured data to calibrate hygrothermal models.
 Although the specific modeling discussed in the LAB Event is not included in this paper, it is valuable background for those interested in how the measured data was collected.